B-24 A/C 44-40716, 494th Bombardment Group, 866th Bomb Squadron, 7th US Army Air Force

 Shanghai, 17 July, 1945 – 494th Bombardment Group Mission #123

-As part of another first for the 494th Bombardment Group, Dubinsky, Marvin, and Tom Cartwright were among the 12 crews that made up the two 866th Squadrons to bomb China from Okinawa.
-Their target was the Chiang Wan aerodrome, where revetments housed war planes near Shanghai.
+As participants in another first for the 494th Bombardment Group, Dubinsky, Marvin, and Tom Cartwright were among the 12 crews that made up the two 866th Squadrons to bomb China from Okinawa.
+Weather conditions were poor for bombing missions to Japan so Japanese military infrastructure and airfields where kamakazi missions could be launched were targeted.
+One such target was the Chiang Wan aerodrome, where revetments housed war planes near Shanghai.
 Two B-24's were struck down by a prematurely detonated bomb on that mission and the survivors relayed dramatic stories of ditching then rescue by Chinese guerrillas, a tragic gunfight, and capture.
-Flight crews were briefed that 1030 Allied and 900 U.S. POWs worked and were housed in the immediate area.
-They were given instructions to evade capture if possible, "blood chits" on which a request for assistance was written in several languages and identified the men as American, and Chinese currency.
+Flight crews were briefed that 1030 Allied and 900 U.S. POWs worked and were housed in the immediate bomb target area.
+They were given instructions to evade capture if possible, given "blood chits" on which a request for assistance was written in several languages and identified the men as American, and given Chinese currency.
 It was the first combat mission for 21-year-old Tom Cartwright and his crew.
-Dubinsky had a mechanical failure en route and returned to base without reaching the target.
+Once again, Dubinsky had a mechanical failure en route and returned to base without reaching the primary target.

 Battleship Haruna, Kure (Etajima) 28 July, 1945 – 494th Bombardment Group Mission #138

-The Haruna mission was the final mission for the Dubinsky and Cartwright crews.
-Their fates are told by Historian Shigeaki Mori in The Secret History of the American Soldiers Killed by the Atomic Bomb.
+The Haruna mission was the final mission for the Dubinsky and Cartwright crews, and only two of those men returned home after the war.
+Their fates are told by Historian Shigeaki Mori in his book The Secret History of the American Soldiers Killed by the Atomic Bomb.

 This map purports to indicate the position of the Taloa when last seen.
 The crash site, however, was to the west of Hiroshima (viz.
-Shigeaki Mori).
+Shigeaki Mori) in a location that is today a golf course.

 Note: the marker at Jefferson Barracks also uses "O" for the middle initial for Baumgartner.
 "Flanagin" is elsewhere incorrectly spelled “Flanagan” and his mother's first name should have been spelled "Verdea".
 Johnston has been confused with another POW.